 There are tons of Pet Tech market size and CAGR numbers online, and they’re all over the place.
 It’s tough to know what to trust.

-This way, you get a credible estimate you can quickly use to judge whether this market is worth the time.
+This way, you get numbers you can trust, and a fast way to sanity-check whether this market is worth pursuing.

 Pain Points